collective/collective.elastic.ingest/README.rst

 Search results can be enhanced with a tailored text analysis.
 The simple fuzzy search, which can be used without any analysis configuration, has its limits.
-This is event more true in complex languages like German.
+This is even more true in complex languages like German.

 This is an advanced topic.